opentx/lua-reference-guide/lcd/drawPoint.md

 none

 ##### Notice
+Taranis has an LCD display width of 212 pixels and height of 64 pixels.
+Position (0,0) is at top left.
+Y axis is negative, top line is 0, bottom line is 63.
 Drawing on an existing black pixel produces white pixel (TODO check this!)